Mindfulness-Based Stress Reduction

 With Anne Twohig and Carolyn West

-This 6-day teacher training intensive will provide health care professionals and educators the opportunity to study and experience the foundational underpinnings, mindfulness meditations and specific exercises that are the framework of the MBSR program.
+This 6-day Teacher Training Intensive (TTI) will provide health care professionals and educators the opportunity to study and experience the foundational underpinnings, mindfulness meditations and specific exercises that are the framework of the MBSR programme.
 The themes, rationales, intention and practice skills of each MBSR class session will be reviewed, discussed and practiced.
 Participant screening guidelines will be covered, and samples of client handouts will be provided.
 There will also be time set aside for personal mindfulness practice.

-You can view more comprehensive information on this programme HERE.
+To view more comprehensive information on this Programme including recommendations for acceptance

 Meet the Teachers